 How to Maximize your Time and Money While Working from Home

 - No commute?
 No problem.
 Use the extra time to take on additional part-time work or start working extra hours on your side hustle.
-You can also spend time decluttering your home and start selling clothes, furniture, or other home goods online that you no longer need.

 With the recent surge in COVID-19 cases due to the Delta variant, many employers have extended their remote work policy until the end of the fall season.
 For many employees, it can be challenging to maintain a healthy work-life balance when working from home.
 On the other hand, many workers have taken advantage of their company’s work from home policy to travel, start a side hustle, or even work two full-time jobs at once.
 If you’re still trying to figure out how to maximize your time and money while working from home, here is how you can get started.

 Use Your Time Wisely to Maximize Your Money

 To maximize your time when working from home, you can create a schedule for yourself with a list of tasks you plan on completing for the day.
 A work schedule including specific tasks that you must check off your list will help you visualize what you’re working on and for how long.
 When you use a work schedule to plan out your day, you improve your time management skills while staying focused and productive.

 Working from home can cause extreme burnout.
 To combat feeling overwhelmed and burned out, establish boundaries for yourself like only working your designated hours and creating a work schedule.
 In addition to having a plan to keep you on track to stay productive during your designated work hours, you should also get up a move around, such as going for a walk.
 A healthy work-life balance will prevent you from feeling stressed and overworked.